xattacker/RxRequiredPropertyChecker/README.md

 }

-// then add the component instance into RxRequiredPropertyChecker let textField: UITextField
+// then add the RequiredProperty instance into RxRequiredPropertyChecker let textField: UITextField

 let checker = RxRequiredPropertyChecker()